Building a Stronger Economy

-I have worked hard to keep taxes low on individuals and business alike and promote growth of the real job creators in our country: small businesses.
+I have worked hard to keep taxes low on individuals and businesses alike and promote the growth of the real job creators in our country: small businesses.
 South Floridians are known for their entrepreneurial spirit and we have great prospects for business development if we cut the red tape and the bureaucratic nightmare faced by mom and pop start-ups.
 Small businesses are responsible for creating two out of every three new jobs in the United States.
 We must ensure that overregulation does not hinder them from reaching success and helping our nation.

 According to the Department of Education (DOE), in 2010, about 74 percent of young adults with a bachelor’s degree or higher were employed full time, compared with just 55 percent of those with just a high school diploma or its equivalent, while only 41 percent of those without a high school diploma or its equivalent had full-time employment.

 Additionally, the DOE reports that the median earnings for young adults with a bachelor’s degree was $45,000, while the median was $21,000 for those without a high school diploma or its equivalent, and just $30,000 for those with a high school diploma or its equivalent.
 In other words, what we are seeing today is that for those young adults entering the workforce, they are much more likely to obtain a full-time job, and much more likely to have a higher earning power.